-- A relative of the deceased present at the death. - A relative of the deceased in attendance during the last illness. - A relative of the deceased residing or being in the district where the death occurred. - A person present at the death. - The person causing the disposal of the deceased (eg. person responsible for payment of the funeral expenses) - Funeral Directors we are NOT allowed to register a death. - If the Registrar issues a Green Certificate this should be handed to your Funeral Director as soon as possible.
+- A relative of the deceased present at the death. - A relative of the deceased in attendance during the last illness. - A relative of the deceased residing or being in the district where the death occurred. - A person present at the death. - The person causing the disposal of the deceased (eg. person responsible for payment of the funeral expenses)

+Funeral Directors are NOT allowed to register a death.

+If the Registrar issues a Green Certificate this will be sent directly to the funeral director.
+If you receive this yourself, you should hand it to your Funeral Director as soon as possible.

-Certified Copies of the Entry of Death (often known as Death Certificates) can be purchased for administration of the estate, currently these are £4 per copy.
+Certified Copies of the Entry of Death (often known as Death Certificates) can be purchased for administration of the estate, currently these are £11 per copy and will be posted to you.
 The Registrar may issue a Certificate of Registration or Notification of Death (free of charge) for you to send to the Department of Works and Pensions with any pension or allowance books.
 Registration must be carried out within 5 days from the date of death.
 This may be extended if authorised by the Registrar.